cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     abortTransactionUnless(success)
     if ack != nil {
         // NOTE: Synchronous ack.
-        writeAcknowledgement(packet, ack)
+        writeAcknowledgement(packet.channelDestId,packet.sequence,ack)
+        // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitLogEntry("writeAcknowledgement", {
+            sequence: packet.sequence,
+            sourceId: packet.channelSourceId,
+            destId: packet.channelDestId,
+            timeoutTimestamp: packet.timeoutTimestamp,
+            data: packet.data,
+            ack
+        })
+    }else {
+    // NOTE No ack || Asynchronous ack.
+    // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.channelDestId,packet.sequence]=packet
     }
-    // NOTE No ack || Asynchronous ack.
-    //else: ack is nil and won't be written || ack is nil and will be written asynchronously

     // Provable Stores
     // we must set the receipt so it can be verified on the other side
     // it's the sentinel success receipt: []byte{0x01}